ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.4.1.
 Three types of storage

 - Block Storage: Volume presented to the OS as a collection of blocks.
 No structure beyond that.
 These are mountable and bootable.
 The OS will create a file system on top of this, NTFS or EXT3 and then it mounts it as a drive or a root volume on Linux.
 Spinning hard disks or SSD.
 This could also be delivered by a physical volume.
 Has no built in structure.
 You can mount an EBS volume or boot off an EBS volume.
+Eg. EBS

 - File Storage: Presented as a file share with a structure.
 You access the files by traversing the storage.
-You cannot boot from storage, but you can mount it.
+You **cannot** boot from storage, but you can mount it.

 - Object Storage: It is a flat collection of objects.
 An object can be anything with or without attached metadata.
 To retrieve the object, you need to provide the key and then the value will be returned.
 This is not mountable or bootable.
 It scales very well and can have simultaneous access.
+Eg. S3

 #### 1.6.4.2.
 Storage Performance